THE BEAUTIFUL FUTURE IS COMING

 Associate Producer: Poppy Cozens

-Marketing and Assistant Producer: Alex Reid-Queeny
+Marketing and Assistant Producer: Alex Reid-Queeney

 Stage Manager: Kate Moore

-Lighting Designer: Anthony Speed
+Lighting Designer: Topaz Marlay-Cole

 This listing is updated as cast/creatives are confirmed in the lead-up to the production, and if there are changes to the team.